yousef-bigdeli/first-nextjs/README.md

-# Starter Nextjs
+# React Nextjs starter
 This is a starter project for React that uses Next.js.

+React is a JavaScript library for building user interfaces.

-[Next.js](https://github.com/zeit/next.js) is a minimalistic framework for server-rendered React applications.
+Next.js is a minimalistic framework for server-rendered React applications.